 - Access to the Subject Development will be provided by two entrances from Glenelg Residential Development - Phase 2 and one entrance through Bradley Street.
 The internal roadways will meet Township Standards and provide access for emergency vehicles. - Gravity sanitary services for the Subject Development will be provided via three connections, one to the White Rose Phase 3 Development and two to the Glenelg Phase 2 Development, further refinement of the sanitary design detailed design may be required to reduce overall site fill requirements. - An internal watermain will be a looped system and will be provided through two connections at Glenelg Residential Development Phase 2 and one connection at White Rose Phase 3. - The development will be fully serviced by hydro, natural gas, cable, and telecommunications. - The proposed LID measures and the Stormwater Management Facility will provide quality control for the subject site.
 The proposed LID measures and SWM Facility is adequately sized to provide "enhanced protection" level treatment.
 Quantity control is met for the subject site by controlling post-development flows to pre-development levels for all storms up to the 100-year storm event.
-The SWM facility will incorporate a minimum 24-hour retention of the 25mm event to provide erosion control.

-- Due to site constraints, the runoff draining to outlet #2 in post-development conditions increased by 232% (by volume) compared to pre-development conditions.
-Due to the expected increase of runoff volume in post-development conditions, additional studies by a geomorphologist will be explored to analyze the receiving capacity of the northeast wetland. - Natural hazard constraints (floodplain) do not exist within the Subject Development. - Further study of the impacts to the downstream drainage features including ecological and geomorphological investigations are underway to confirm SWM Facility outfall design.
+The SWM facility will incorporate a minimum 24-hour retention of the 25mm event to provide erosion control. - The runoff draining to outlet #2 in post-development conditions increased by 281% (by volume) compared to pre-development conditions.
+Due to the expected increase of runoff volume in post-development conditions, additional geomorphological and ecological studies are underway to analyze the receiving capacity of the northeast wetland.
+Pending the results of the geomorphological and ecological studies, the proposed LID measures will be revised if required. - Natural hazard constraints (floodplain) do not exist within the Subject Development. - Further study of the impacts to the downstream drainage features including ecological and geomorphological investigations are underway to confirm SWM Facility outfall design.